YOUR Cost-effective all-inclusive solution for lowering your business’ liability and overhead.

 What are the Symptoms of Heat Illness?

-Employees who are experiencing any of the following symptoms will need to take a recovery break to a shaded area to rest.
+Employees experiencing any number of these symptoms must take a recovery break to a shaded area to rest.
 Do not continue to participate in the activity.

 What are the different types of Heat Illness?